eonian-core/farm/docs/proxy-type-choice.md

 [OpenZepplin Transparent Proxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy) is a good and widely used proxy.
 It is based on the EIP-1967 standard.
 It is well-tested, audited, and has great support from the OpenZeppelin team.

-However, it never was accepted as a standard through the ERC track.
-And have gas overhead for every call.
+However, it has gas overhead for every call.
 Additionally, proxy logic, which makes upgrades, is not upgradeable, which breaks the point of the proxy pattern.
 There weren't known critical issues with this proxy, but fixing them will be hard or even impossible if they arise.

 The Transparent proxy in the current situation can be used in hardhat-deploy only as a fork of official implementation, which makes the setup of this proxy is more simple but less secure.